KptnKMan/home-assistant-config/README.md

 ## Diagram

 I produced a diagram to keep track of, and help explain my system to others.
+This diagram is likely not 100% accurate, as sometimes changes are made to the system.
 ![Home Automation Diagram](Diagram.png)

 ## Components and Hardware